-The winner of the BBC Young Musician award in 2016, and now one of the brightest stars in classical music, the brilliant cellist is also one of seven siblings, all instrumentalists, who have been described by Simon Cowell as the world’s most talented family.
+The winner of the BBC Young Musician award in 2016, and the first cellist in history to reach the top 10 of the UK album charts, Sheku is also one of seven siblings, all extraordinary instrumentalists, who have been described by Simon Cowell as the world’s most talented family.

-On this, the first Australian tour by Sheku and the Kanneh-Masons, he will be joined by his sister Isata, now one of Britain’s leading young pianists, in a performance of greatly loved sonatas for cello and piano, and by the entire family in a programme of works by Chopin, Mozart, Saint Saëns, Fauré, Elgar and other popular composers.
+On this, the first Australian tour by Sheku and the Kanneh-Masons, he will be joined by his sister Isata, now one of Britain’s leading young pianists, in a performance of greatly loved sonatas for cello and piano, and, in the second half of the program, by the entire family in works by Chopin, Mozart, Saint-Saëns, Fauré, Elgar and other popular composers.

 Good Weekend: From the royal wedding to the world stage, meet virtuoso cellist Sheku Kanneh-Mason

 New York Times review: A Brother and Sister Triumph Together at Carnegie Hall

 Sheku Kanneh-Mason is first cellist in history to reach top 10 of UK album chart

 Absolutely loved playing Monti's Czardas with @thekannehmasons at the @RoyalVariety Performance 2019!
 What a special evening. ❤️

 You can watch our full performance when it airs on 10th Dec on ITV (19:30 GMT), Britbox (14:45 EST), or on 12th Dec on BBC Australia. #RoyalVariety pic.twitter.com/MAsJ2pux73